BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 - The browser globals `window` & `document` are `undefined` on the server
 - The Node.js File system (`fs`) module is `undefined` in the browser

-Right off the bat do yourself a favor and create two utility functions you can use to run code in only one or the other of these places:
+Right off the bat do yourself a favor and create two utility functions to wrap code that should run in only one context:

 ```javascript
 export const isClient = () => typeof window !== 'undefined'